bjornwallner/ML_medbioinfo/README.md

 We will use the [scikit-learn](http://scikit-learn.org/stable/index.html) module to do machine learning in Python.
 It is built on NumPy, SciPy, and matplotlib and is fairly easy to use and it contains all the basic functions to do regular supervised and unsupervised learning.
 It contains a Neural network module as well, but it is fairly limited, so for neural nets we will use [Tensorflow](tensorflow.org) and the [Keras](keras.io) API

 * Use a Jupyter notebook to do the first two tutorials on  [scikit-learn](http://scikit-learn.org/stable/tutorial/).
 Focusing on the key concepts outlined below.
-The **goal** with this exercise is:
+The **goal** with this preparatory exercise is:

   * To understand the key concepts
   * Familiar yourself with Jupyter notebooks